jmcg015/bank-tech-test/README.md

 After implementing this in the printStatement() function, I decided against keeping a statement class it was one function pulling the data in from the Transaction class and then mapped through in printStatement.
 I believed that creating a new class would overly complicate what was already a fairly minimal solution.

+After some refactoring, I have fixed the mocks in the tests which were initially causing a few problems.
+I thought I had mocked it correctly, but had gone about it slightly differently to the resources I checked which caused some confusion.

+Due to how the Transaction class worked, creating a mock of that class in the Account unit tests proved to be a challenge, especially for tests which required a deposit to be made first prior to a testing the withdrawal.
+I decided to create an setBalance method, thinking that when bank accounts open you can have funds transferred in as the starting balance.
+It definitely isn't perfect but without completely re-working the Transaction class I cannot seem to find a solution for testing.

+I also added validation for not allowing withdrawals of negative numbers.